Saturday, February 2, 2013

 Pike Pounce on Shiners and Spinners Earliest

-When I began pike fishing seven years ago, I was prepped by a distant relative who had caught a 40- inch pike off the Spruce Run jetty using a live bait release reel, and a heavy stick.
+When I began pike fishing seven years ago, I was prepped by a distant relative who had caught a 40- inch pike off the Spruce Run jetty using a live bait release reel on a heavy stick.
 For bait he uses seven-inch rainbow trout purchased legally at the Musky Fish Hatchery.
 My impression, owing to the previous 30-pound, 2-ounce state record at Spruce Run, was that pike were much larger than they usually are.
 I had also witnessed a 39-incher caught on Budd Lake, and I’ve heard of them as large as 48 inches from the Passaic.
 But an average pike weighs less than five pounds.
 If all you care to catch is a fish over 20 pounds, you may fish the rest of your life for nothing.
 So my advice is to use light tackle.
 I like the same 5 ½-foot, medium power St. Croix I usually use bass fishing.
-And I risk 6- pound test, although I do use 15-pound test fluorocarbon leaders against razor-sharp teeth.
+And I risk 6-pound test, although I do use 15-pound test fluorocarbon leaders against razor-sharp teeth.
 A small circle hook will, in almost all instances, get caught in the corner of the jaw.
 I stay with plain shank, size 6 hooks just because I like them—but I set the hook quick so that the fish is good for release.

 Pike will not usually bunch up at a creek mouth.
 The entire football field length of water inside the Spruce Run Creek mouth and jetty is worthwhile, for example, and we catch most of our pike towards the end of it on the reservoir side.
 I find that especially into dusk, pike move into very shallow water of two or three feet along Route 46 at Budd Lake in the spring.
 Near the theater and marina spring water enters the lake just west of a dock structure, a spot accessible by boat.
 Pike require either persistent casting search (my preferred method) or patient bobber or possibly bottom fishing with dead herring or shiners before weather warms up.
 When still fishing, multiple rod sets are best, but quicker retrieves are sure to draw savage strikes in lakes, reservoirs, and rivers alike once water temperatures move through the 50s.